Bombing kills 48 Afghan college hopefuls in Kabul

 The attacker targeted the private school in the minority Hazara neighborhood where a group of young men and women were studying for university entrance exams.

+The Islamic State group, also known as ISIS, released a statement from its Khurasan provincial media office on Thursday claiming responsibility for Wednesday's suicide bombing, according to security consulting firm and NBC News partner Flashpoint Intelligence.
+The statement claimed that one of its fighters detonated an explosive vest in the attack.

-The Taliban denied involvement in the attack, and there was no immediate claim of responsibility.
-Islamic State extremists have in the past targeted Shiite Muslim Hazaras, who they consider apostates.
+Islamic State extremists have in the past targeted the Hazaras, who are Shiite Muslim and considered apostates by the terror group.

-Jawad Ghawari, a senior Shiite cleric, blamed the ISIS.
+Jawad Ghawari, a senior Shiite cleric, had previously blamed ISIS.
 There have been at least 13 attacks on the Shiite community in Kabul alone, he said.

 The bloodshed in Kabul capped off a grim few days throughout Afghanistan.